 E-commerce is habitually expanding.
-The need to shop online has been exasperated by the pandemic.
-The number of e-shoppers is increasing, and so are the number of online scammers, skimmers, and cybercriminals.
-Companies that provide protection services are fighting tooth and nail to stay up to date with their opponents who are trying to hack and infect their way into your information.
-One of the fastest rising methods of online information theft is credit card skimming or e-skimming.
+The pandemic has exasperated the need to shop online.
+The number of e-shoppers is increasing, and so is the number of online scammers, skimmers, and cybercriminals.
+Companies that provide protection services are fighting tooth and nail to stay up to date with their opponents trying to hack and infect your information.
+One of the fastest-rising methods of online information theft is credit card skimming or e-skimming.

 Are They the Same?

-In the security industry, a skimmer usually refers to the hardware device criminals used to steal information on the buyers’ card.
+In the security industry, a skimmer usually refers to the hardware device criminals use to steal information on buyers’ cards.
 When you complete a transaction at a gas pump, ATM and any other payment terminal with skimmer hardware installed, your information will be stolen.
 This information can include your credit card information which can be used to make transactions online.
 As of late, the term skimmer has expanded to include any code or malicious software that accomplishes the same objective.

-E-skimmer is most commonly a code that is written into the website’s software.
-While you are completing your transactions, this code allows criminals to steal your card numbers and Personal Identifiable Information or PIIs.
-While you are entering your card information into the online payment form, the software steals your information in real-time as you write it in.
+E-skimmers is most commonly a code that is written into the website’s software.
+While completing your transactions, this code allows criminals to steal your card numbers and Personal Identifiable Information or PIIs.
+While entering your card information into the online payment form, the software steals your information in real-time as you write it in.
 Until the scammed card owners or the websites realize the unwelcome hack in the system, e-skimmers can gain access to thousands of credit cards, as exhibited by the recent holiday season Macy’s online store hack.

 How Does it Work?

 Whether online or a payment terminal, the system works almost the same.
 By introducing a malicious script of code into the system, hackers, access and record the payment information in real-time during checkout.
 The information is then sent over to a collection server run by the hacking criminals, and either used to commit crimes or sold to other criminals in masses.